pfsmyth/reg_test/_build/features/Dictionaries.md

 ---

-# The Python dictionary structure
+# The Python Dictionary data structure

 In Python a dictionary object maps keys to values.
-A dictionary can hold any number of keys and values but a key cannot be duplicated.
+A dictionary can hold any number of keys and an associated value, but a key cannot be duplicated, it must be unique.

 The following code sections show examples of creating a dictionary object and manipulating the keys and values.